pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 the role?

-Sometimes, if torn and unable to decide one way or the other, maybe an offline coding exercise time-boxed to a week or so might give some pointers that helps towards deciding one way or another.
-But I still find code tests more often than not are fraught with false-negatives making it difficult to take anything of value from them.
+Sometimes, if torn and unable to decide one way or the other, maybe an offline coding exercise time-boxed to a week or so might give some pointers that can help.
+But I still find code tests more often than not are fraught with false-negatives which makes it difficult to take anything of value from them.
 In general, in my experience a coding exercise is just not worth it in the end.
 A big part of my reasoning on this is probably because I'm not really looking for low-level programming skills anyway.
-I'm far more interesting in the following skills:
+I'm far more interesting in the following
+skills:

 1. **Strong communication skills** - can tell when to be more/less technical, value knowledge sharing, good at listening to others before diving in with